 § 1485.
 Issue of Personal Care Items.

 There shall be written policies and site-specific procedures developed and implemented by the facility administrator for the availability of personal hygiene items.
-Each female youth shall be provided with sanitary napkins, panty liners and tampons as requested.
+Youth who menstruate shall be provided with sanitary napkins, panty liners and tampons as requested.
 Each youth to be held over 24 hours shall be provided with the following personal care items:

 (a) toothbrush;